vibebhavv/Powerhell/README.md

 ## License

-Powerhell is licensed under the GNU General Public License v3.0.
+Powerhell is licensed under the GNU General Public [LICENSE](https://github.com/vibebhavv/Chameleon/blob/main/LICENSE) v3.0.
 See LICENSE for more information.

 # Overview